stevanovicmarko/kotl-dns/README.md

 DNS resolver in Kotlin

-# A simple toy DNS resolver written in Kotlin
+# A simple DNS resolver written in Kotlin

 * Small kotlin experiment of writing my own DNS resolver.
 It's not complete, but it works for most of the cases.
 * To build it, first do you need to have JDK installed.
 After that do: